History of the Institute

 Participation in University and DESY Management

 After the faculty structure was abolished in 1970 and replaced with departments, Gustav Kramer, Harry Lehmann, and Gerhard Mack acted as department spokespersons.
 After the faculties were reintroduced in 2006, Jochen Bartels served as head of the department, as well as after him Jan Louis and Günter Sigl.
-Since summer 2016, Jan Louis has been one of the vice presidents of Universität Hamburg.
+From 2016 to 2023, Jan Louis served as a vice president of Universität Hamburg.
 Harry Lehmann and Gustav Kramer both served in DESY management committees for many years.

 Research Training Groups, Collaborative Research Centers, and Cooperations

 The institute established two DFG Research Training Groups: “Theoretical Elementary Particle Physics” (1990–1999; spokespersons: Hermann Nicolai, Klaus Fredenhagen) and “Future Developments in Particle Physics” (2000–2009; spokesperson: Jochen Bartels).
-It has also been instrumental in the Collaborative Research Center “Particles, Strings and the Early Universe” (2006–2018; spokespersons: Jan Louis, Johannes Haller) and currently is in the Cluster of Excellence “Quantum Universe” (since 2019; spokespersons: Jan Louis, Peter Schleper, Geraldine Servant).
+It has also been instrumental in the Collaborative Research Center “Particles, Strings and the Early Universe” (2006–2018; spokespersons: Jan Louis, Johannes Haller) and currently is in the Cluster of Excellence “Quantum Universe” (since 2019; spokespersons: Erika Garutti, Jan Louis, Peter Schleper, Geraldine Servant, Timo Weigand).

 The institute has been involved in the Center for Mathematical Physics since 2003 (together with the Department of Mathematics and the DESY Theory group) and in the Wolfgang Pauli Centre for Theoretical Physics since 2013 (together with the I. Institute for Theoretical Physics and the DESY Theory group).